-“Training in Brazilian jiu-jitsu and feeling comfortable on the ground will allow you to see things that your opponent may not even imagine,” says Brazilian jiu-jitsu expert Jean Jacques Machado in this preview from the Mixed Martial Arts section of DVD 3 in his new three-disc martial arts DVD set The Grappler’s Handbook: Gi and No-Gi Techniques.
+“Training in Brazilian jiu-jitsu and feeling comfortable on the ground will allow you to see things that your opponent may not even imagine,” says Brazilian jiu-jitsu expert Jean Jacques Machado in this preview from the Mixed Martial Arts section of DVD 3 in his three-disc martial arts DVD set The Grappler’s Handbook: Gi and No-Gi Techniques.
 These martial arts DVDs, which feature a total of more than 60 Brazilian jiu-jitsu techniques, submission grappling techniques and MMA techniques, serve as a martial arts multimedia companion to the acclaimed Brazilian jiu-jitsu/submission grappling/mixed-martial arts book (also titled The Grappler’s Handbook: Gi and No-Gi Techniques) written by Jean Jacques Machado and Jay Zeballos.

 Jean Jacques Machado and Jay Zeballos Show You How to Execute an MMA Shoulder Lock From Inside the Closed Guard

-Not only does the Brazilian jiu-jitsu red belt hold his opponent’s arm in a submission position, he can now bring his leg over the opponent’s head for maximum domination.
+Not only does the Brazilian jiu-jitsu red belt hold his opponent’s arm in a submission position, but he also can bring his leg over the opponent’s head for maximum domination.
 And the entire process started with a very simple idea.
-“By attacking him instead of him attacking me,” Machado explains, “I put [my opponent] in a defensive situation [where there's] not much he can do.
+“By attacking him instead of him attacking me,” Jean Jacques Machado explains, “I put [my opponent] in a defensive situation [in which there's] not much he can do.
 [There will] be a surprise element there.
 And it will succeed with a submission — and, for sure, passing his guard.”